 Talking T1Detect, the New T1D Testing Program from JDRF

-Editor’s Note: Every week on her podcast Diabetes Connections, Stacey Simms tackles issues and news relevant to the Type 1 community.
-In the newest episode, Stacey talks to JDRF Director of Research Frank Martin about the recently announced T1Detect program – raising awareness and education of a new at-home screening test for T1D antibodies.
+Editor’s Note: Every week on her podcast Diabetes Connections, Stacey Simms tackles issues and news relevant to the type 1 community.
+In the newest episode, Stacey talks to JDRF Director of Research Frank Martin about the recently announced T1Detect program—raising awareness and education of a new at-home screening test for type 1 diabetes (T1D) antibodies.
 Everyone, regardless of relation to someone with confirmed T1D, is eligible.
 If you or someone you love is interested in T1D screening, click here.

 Stacey: Tell me more about T1Detect

 Frank: T1Detect is an education and awareness program about type 1 diabetes and its risks, and a very important component of that is making the [autoantibodies] test available to people.
 Because right now, they’re not really available to people except in the context of research settings, or as people like you might know, in the context of an actual T1D diagnosis, when someone has super high blood sugar, they’re in the hospital.
 Then the doctors will do a confirmation test to see if it’s type 1, we want to make it available to people who don’t yet have symptoms.
 So hence, T1Detect.

 You can go and find the test in a couple of different places.
 First and foremost is the JDRF website, we have access to information and the test kit button on our website through T1Detect.
 You click the button, it gives you some information about what it is to have T1D, what the risk factors are, what are autoantibodies.